bartico6/Phantasm/README.md

 # Phantasm AntiCheat

-Phantasm is a Terraria anti-cheat plugin that aims to stop all forms of cheating (and other harmful activity such as crash exploits and lag machines) in their tracks.
+Phantasm is a Terraria Anti-Cheat plugin that aims to stop all forms of cheating (and other harmful activity such as crash exploits and lag machines) in their tracks.
-Phantasm works entirely at network level, and as such is prone to breaking when game versions change.

 ### Disclaimer

 This repository contains no code.
 Phantasm is currently a private plugin in development.
 The goal of this repository is to serve as an issue tracker for servers that have access to the plugin, as well as a progress tracker for myself.

-Do not message me for early builds.
-If you want to see it in action - play on one of the servers that runs the plugin.
-I'll include a list eventually, when the plugin is stable & in active use.
+*Don't ask for a copy, you ain't getting one.*

+### How to make your plugin compatible with Phantasm

+* Ensure your NetGetData hooks return out of callbacks that have args.Handled = true.
+You must **NEVER** un-handle already handled NetGetData hooks, as this will cause duplication glitches and other unintended behavior.
+* Never register your handlers with border priority values (`int.MinValue` and `int.MaxValue`) - those are "reserved" by Phantasm, and required to function properly.
+Use `int.MinValue + 1` or `int.MaxValue - 1` instead.

 ## Implementation status